 Finally, since I am in Indonesia for a short period of time, I am taking this opportunity to travel around the country and see as much of it as I can.
 I was also fortunate that many of my friends here love to travel as much as I do.
 After I settled in Semarang, my first trip was to Yogyakarta where I visited Prambanan – the tallest Hindu Temple – and Borobudur – largest Buddhist Temple.
 I also had the chance to visit Bali for a few days before hiking Ijen Crater and seeing the blue fire and the acid lake.
 Additionally, just two weeks ago, we visited Palangkaraya to see the Orangutans in their natural habitat following their re-introduction into the wild by a conservation NGO.
 Apart from the leisurely trips, I had the chance to hike Mount Ungaran, something I will definitely not do again anytime soon.
 Ultimately, the internship and the overall experience has been one of the best I have experienced so far.

-Rowaida Arafeh is a Masters of Development Practice student.
+Rowaida Arafeh is a student in the 5th Cohort of the Master’s of Development Practice Program.
 Her research interest are Environmental issues, mainly water sanitation and security, climate change, ecology and biodiversity loss, sustainability, peacebuilding, social and racial justice.